 All disclosures contained in this pricing supplement regarding the Underlyings, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
 The information reflects the policies of, and is subject to change by, the sponsor of the NDXT, the sponsor of the RTY and the investment advisor of the XLK (collectively, the "Underlying Sponsors").
 The Underlying Sponsors, which license the copyright and all other rights to the respective Underlyings, have no obligation to continue to publish, and may discontinue publication of, the Underlyings.
-The consequences of any Underlying Sponsor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes - Discontinuance of an Index" and "Description of the Notes - Anti-Dilution and Discontinuance Adjustments Relating to ETFs - Discontinuance of regulation of any Underlying or any successor underlying.
-None of us, the Guarantor, BoAS or any of our other affiliates makes any representation to you as to the future performance of the Underlyings.
+The consequences of any Underlying Sponsor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes - Discontinuance of an Index" and "Description of the Notes - Anti-Dilution and Discontinuance Adjustments Relating to ETFs - Discontinuance of or Material Change to an ETF" in the accompanying product supplement.
+None of us, the Guarantor, the calculation agent, or BofAS accepts any responsibility for the calculation, maintenance or publication of any Underlying or any successor underlying.
+None of us, the Guarantor, BofAS or any of our other affiliates makes any representation to you as to the future performance of the Underlyings.
 You should make your own investigation into the Underlyings.

-The Nasdaq-100[®] Technology Sector Index
+The Nasdaq-100® Technology Sector Index

-The NDXT is intended to measure the performance of the technology companies in the Nasdaq-100[®] Index ("NDX").
+The NDXT is intended to measure the performance of the technology companies in the Nasdaq-100® Index ("NDX").
 The NDX is designed to measure the performance of the 100 largest domestic and international non-financial securities listed on The Nasdaq Stock Market ("NASDAQ") based on market capitalization.
 Each issuer of a stock in the NDXT is classified as a Technology company according to the Industry Classification Benchmark ("ICB").